Scroll down to find out about my work…

 A little bit about my creative work:

-My practice moves beyond the idea that our inner-world is separate from the landscapes within which we dwell; it explores concepts of interconnection and non-dualism, as well as the multi-layered lived-experience of being connected to place.
+My practice moves beyond the idea that our inner-world is separate from the landscapes within which we dwell.
+It explores concepts of interconnection and non-dualism, as well as the multi-layered lived-experience of being connected to place.

 My Creative Process